shunliz/AWS-certificate/aws-netquiz2.md

 2. This is configurable
 3. **TRUE**

-Q**uestion 10**
+**Question 10**

 You are setting up a blog on AWS.
 In which of the following scenarios will you need AWS credentials? \(Choose 3\)

 1. **Sign in to the AWS management console to launch an Amazon EC2 instance**
-2. Sign in to the running instance to instance some software \( needs ssh keys
+2. Sign in to the running instance to instance some software \(needs ssh keys\)
-   \)
 3. **Launch an Amazon RDS instance**
-4. Log into your blog’s content management system to write a blog post \( need to authenticate using blog authentication
+4. Log into your blog’s content management system to write a blog post \(need to authenticate using blog authentication\)
-   \)
 5. **Post pictures to your blog on Amazon S3**